mdyzma/mdyzma.github.io/_site/README.md

-# Satatic page blog in jekyll
+# Static page blog in jekyll

 Blog can be seen [here](https://mdyzma.github.io).